 How many courses will I take each semester/how long will it take to complete the program?

-Students are required to complete a total of 12 courses at 3.0 semester credit hours per course (36 credit hours).
+As of Fall 2020, students are required to complete a total of 11 courses (30 credit hours).
 Courses are offered in a condensed 7-week course structure.
 Students take one course at a time and two courses per 15-week semester.
 At this pace, students graduate within 2 years.

 Do I need to take the GRE, GMAT, or other standardized tests for admission?